A Pictorial Journey and Timeline

 - MGM Springfield Resort Casino opens – More than 10,000 people entered the casino campus in the first hours after its grand opening.
 Before that, the festivities included a parade consisting of hundreds of MGM officials and workers, construction workers, local and state dignitaries.

-2. Tiverton Casino & Hotel opens – Called a “convenience” casino, this local property, which holds 1,000 slot machines and 32 table games.
+2. Tiverton Casino & Hotel opens – Called a “convenience” casino, this local property holds 1,000 slot machines and 32 table games.
 The casino officially opened to the public on September 1st, 2018.

 3. Twin River Casino adds Hotel